BrokingClub/BrokingClub/doc/SoftwareRequirementsSpecification.md

 ### User Interfaces
 In this first state we will not provide an Android or iOS Version of the game, because of its browser cross-compatibility.
 Therefore a responsive design is key to a successful mobile usage experience.
 The interface will be split up into two different designs:

-* The Landing Page: If a guest visits www.broking.club via a search engine or a recommendation he will see information’s about the game and an area for registration or login in form of a one-page designed Website.
+* _The Landing Page_: If a guest visits www.broking.club via a search engine or a recommendation he will see information’s about the game and an area for registration or login in form of a one-page designed Website.
-* The Game Panel: A logged in user can access the game panel.
+* _The Game Panel_: A logged in user can access the game panel.
 On a sidebar on the left he can jump from one action to another.
 The main area on the right shows statistics, forms to buy stocks or edit sets of data (like profile, club or the portfolio) and the ranking.

 ### Hardware Interfaces
 The software runs on a rented server, on which an Nginx-server system manages the traffic.
 It is possible to access this environment with every free device that is connected to the internet.
 ### Software Interfaces